SioKCronin/website/content/ai_notes/software_engineering/processor_scheduling.md

 ensuring processes complete before their scheduled deadline.

-At the highest level, **job scheduling** (or **admission scheduling**) determines which jobs are even elligible to compete for system resources.
+At the highest level, **job scheduling** (or **admission scheduling**) determines which jobs are even eligible to compete for system resources.
 The job scheduling policy determines how many processes can be active in a system at a given time (the **degree of multiprocessing**).
 This policy may create a queue to prevent saturation of system resources.